“There are literally no good options.”

 But what happens when every scenario just seems impossible?
 When each discussion comes with a steady stream of “but what ifs”?
 When the situation keeps changing?
 When either path forward may upset or possibly hurt a significant number of employees, business partners, customers or community members?

-Now more than ever, we must trade in campaigning and wordsmithing for the basics of good communications.
+Now more than ever, we must trade in seemingly endless wordsmithing for the basics of good communications.

 - Thoroughly understand how decisions will affect various audiences.
 Think through likely questions so you can gather as many answers as possible in advance and note what is simply unknown.